cesanta/elk/README.md

 - Zero dependencies.
 Builds cleanly by ISO C or ISO C++ compilers
 - Easy to embed: just copy `elk.c` and `elk.h` to your source tree
 - Very small and simple embedding API
-- Allows to call C/C++ functions from JavaScript and vice versa
+- Can call native C/C++ functions from JavaScript and vice versa
 - Does not use malloc.
 Operates with a given memory buffer only
 - Small footprint: about 20KB on flash/disk, about 100 bytes RAM for core VM
 - No bytecode.
 Interprets JS code directly